Energinet-DataHub/ARCHIVED-geh-aggregations/docs/template-readme/README.md

 ### LICENSE CI

-- `license-check-ci` A pipeline to check that all files includes the LICENSE header from Energinet DataHub A/S.
+- `license-check-ci` A pipeline to check that all files includes the LICENSE header.
 - `.licenserc.json` License check configuration

 ## Getting started